(j) Provisions (other than for employee benefits)

 (ii) Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial assets.
 The Company manages its liquidity risk on the basis of the business plan that ensures that the funds required for financing the business operations and meeting financial liabilities are available in a timely manner.
 The Management regularly monitors rolling forecasts of the Company's liquidity position to ensure it has sufficient cash on an ongoing basis to meet operational fund requirements.
-The surplus cash generated, over and above the operational fund requirement is invested in bank deposits and mutual fund schemes of highly liquid nature to optimise cash returns while ensuring adequate liquidity for the Company.
+The surplus cash generated, over and above the operational fund requirement is invested in bank deposits and mutual fund schemes of highly liquid nature to optimize cash returns while ensuring adequate liquidity for the Company.
 The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank borrowings .
 The Company believes that cash generated from operations, working capital management and available sources from raising funds (including additional borrowings, if any) as needed will satisfy its cash flow requirement through at least the next twelve months.

-Market risk is the risk that the fair value of future cash flow of financial instruments may fluctuate because of changes in market conditions.
+market conditions.
 Market risk broadly comprises three types of risks namely currency risk, interest rate risk and security price risk.
 The Company does not have any external currency exposure and thus currency risk is not applicable to the Company.

 The Company invests its surplus funds mainly in short term liquid schemes of mutual funds and bank fixed deposits.
 The Company manages its price risk arising from these investments through diversification and by placing limits on individual and total equity instruments / mutual funds.